efrecon/machinery/README.md

 #### halt

-The command `halt` will bring down one or several machines, which names would follow on the command line.
+The command `halt` will bring down one or several machines, which name matching patterns would follow on the command line.
 If no machines are specified, `machinery` will bring down all machines in the cluster.
 Note that instead of `halt`, machinery also supports the synonym `stop`.
 All directories that should be synchronised will be copied back to the host before their respective machines are brought down.

 #### destroy

-The command `destroy` will destroy entirely and irrevocably one or several machines, which names would follow on the command line.
+The command `destroy` will destroy entirely and irrevocably one or several machines, which name matching patterns would follow on the command line.
 If no machines are specified, `machinery` will destroy all machines in the cluster.
 Synchronised directories will be copied before machine destruction.

 #### sync